-Having proved both Lemma~\ref{l:lip} and Proposition~\ref{p:equicont}, we have thus proved Proposition~\ref{p:pre-compact}.
-We are now ready start concluding the proof of Theorem~\ref{thm:BT-line}.
-Namely, as the family $(f_R)$ is precompact, there exists a convergent subsequence $f_{R_k} \xrightarrow[k\to \infty]{} f$.
-A natural conclusion would then be that the first intersection measure with the graph of $f$ for the initial measure $\mu_0 = \lim \mu_0^{R_k}$ is exactly $\mu_1 = \lim \mu_1^{R_k}$.
-To make this argument work rigorously, we will need the following \begin{definition} Let $f\in C(\R,\R_+)$ be a continuous positive function and $x\in \R$.
-The \emph{first intersection measure} $m_{x,f}$ is defined as the law of the $x-$coordinate of the first intersection between the graph of $f$ and the trajectory of the Brownian motion started from the point $x$: $X_t= x+B_t$, $T=\inf\{t\ge 0: \ t=f(X_t)\}$ and $m_{x,f}= \ \text{Law}(X_T)$.
+Having proved both Lemma \ref{l:lip} and Proposition \ref{p:equicont}, we have thus proved Proposition \ref{p:pre-compact}.
+We are now ready to start concluding the proof of Theorem \ref{thm:BT-line}.
+Namely, as the family $(f_R)$ is precompact, there exists a convergent subsequence $f_{R_k} \mathop{\rightarrow}\limits_{k\to\infty} f$.
+A natural conclusion would then be that the first intersection measure with the graph of $f$ for the initial measure $\mu_0 = \lim\mu_0^{R_k}$ is exactly $\mu_1 = \lim \mu_1^{R_k}$.
+To make this argument work rigorously, we will need the following.

+\begin{definition} Let $f\in C(\R,\R_+)$ be a continuous positive function and $x\in\R$.
+The \emph{first intersection measure} $m_{x,f}$ is defined as the law of the $x$-coordinate of the first intersection between the graph of $f$ and the trajectory of the Brownian motion started from the point $x$: $X_t= x+B_t$, $T=\inf\{t\ge0\dvtx t=f(X_t)\}$ and $m_{x,f}= \operatorname {Law}(X_T)$.
 Similarly, we denote by $m_{\mu,f}$ the first intersection measure between the process started from the distribution $\mu$ and the graph of the stopping function $f$. \end{definition}

 \begin{proposition} The first intersection measure $m_{x,f}$ depends continuously (in the sense of the weak* convergence) on $x\in\R$ and $f\in C(\R,\R_+)$ [where $C(\R,\R_+)$ is equipped with the topology of uniform convergence on compact sets]. \end{proposition}